 For many organizations, a workflow for managing all that data is as important as the workflow for generating the products themselves.
 Organizations working with a small number of projects may not need to spend resources on data management.
 For organizations that routinely gather and process drone imagery, however, it is essential to efficiently manage your input imagery, output products, and associated metadata so the data is fast and straightforward to access.

-Whether you're processing your drone imagery using Drone2Map for ArcGIS or ortho mapping in ArcGIS Pro, you'll manage your drone imagery in ArcGIS Pro using mosaic datasets.
+Organizations using Site Scan for ArcGIS, or Ortho Maker within ArcGIS Enterprise with ArcGIS Image Server have built-in features for data and project management.
+For users processing their drone imagery using ArcGIS Drone2Map or ortho mapping in ArcGIS Pro, it's recommended to manage drone imagery in ArcGIS Pro using mosaic datasets.
 Mosaic datasets catalog your imagery, organize metadata, and can be shared as dynamic image services.
 This makes it straightforward and efficient for you or others to access, query, and visualize your imagery and resulting products.

 Note:To create and edit mosaic datasets, you'll need ArcGIS Desktop Standard or Desktop Advanced.
 The ortho mapping workflow requires ArcGIS Pro Advanced.
-ArcGIS Drone2Map requires a standalone license (check out the free 15-day trial).
+ArcGIS Drone2Map requires a standalone license.

 Imagery Workflows resources